The BUTTON-30 detector at Boulby: Optical detection system

 \section{Optical detection system}

-The optical detector system consists of ninety-six 10-inch Hamamatsu R7081-100 photomultiplier tubes (PMTs) \cite{R7081datasheet} with low-radioactivity glass bulbs with a quantum efficiency of around $25 \, \%$.
-The PMTs have dark count rates in the range $1$--$8\,$kHz and give $10^7$ gain at operating voltages in the range $1$--$2\,\textrm{kV}$.
+The optical detector system consists of ninety-six 10-inch Hamamatsu R7081-100 photomultiplier tubes (PMTs) \cite{R7081datasheet} with low-radioactivity glass bulbs encapsulated in acrylic housings.
+The PMTs have a quantum efficiency of around $25 \, \%$ dark count rates in the range $1$--$8\,$kHz and give $10^7$ gain at operating voltages in the range $1$--$2\,\textrm{kV}$.
 More details on the electrical characterisation of a subset of these PMTs are described in~\cite{Akindele:2023ixz}.
-Though the PMT bases are qualified for use in Gd-doped water, they are known to be incompatible with WbLS operation.
+Though the PMT bases are qualified for use in Gd-doped water, they are known from soak tests to be incompatible with operation in WbLS.
 To allow data collection with a variety of fill media, the PMTs are encapsulated in acrylic housings (Figure~\ref{fig:optical}) to form watertight optical modules.
 A paper documenting the production of the housings is in preparation \cite{housingpaper}.
+Each housing consists of two (roughly) hemispherical blow moulded acrylic domes with a diameter of $48.6\,$cm and a flat flange.
+The thickness of the acrylic varies across the dome from around $3\,$mm at the apex to $6\,$mm at the flange.
+The chosen size is the minimum required to fit the PMT base and to route out the cable without excessive bending.
 The front half of the housing uses acrylic that is transparent to wavelengths in the UV, whilst standard acrylic (with the internal surface painted black) is used for the back half.
+RTV27905 silicone gel is used to provide an optical coupling between the acrylic and the PMT glass.
+Simulation studies using as input the measured transmittance of the acrylic and gel show that encapsulation reduces the optical transmission by $12\,$\% compared to a bare PMT.
 The two halves are sealed with a Viton O-ring and stainless steel washer plates to provide compression.
 High-voltage (HV) and signal return is provided by an integrated cable attached to the PMT base, which exits the housing via a water-tight penetrator piece.
-All the housing material in contact with the water is compatible with both Gd loading and WbLS operation.
+All the housing material in contact with the water was chosen based on compatibility with both Gd loading and WbLS operation \cite{Xiang:2024jfp, MARTI2020163549}.
+In addition, a prototype housing was operated submerged in $1\,\%$ WbLS for several weeks with no visible sign of degradation.